-Document Status Date of Next Review December 2017 Responsibility Governing Body Success Criteria for review completion Responsibility Chair Date of Policy Creation Lettings updated from School Finance Manual Information Feb 2014 Adapted school written model Responsibility Governing Body Date of Policy Adoption by Governing Body 12 December 2016 Signed: Headteacher Method of Communication Website Signed: Chair of Governors Date
+Document Status Date of Next Review Autumn 2019 Responsibility Governing Body Success Criteria for review completion Responsibility Chair Date of Policy Creation Lettings updated from School Finance Manual Information Feb 2014 Adapted school written model Autumn 2018 Responsibility Governing Body Date of Policy Adoption by Governing Body 21 November 2018 Signed Headteacher Method of Communication Website Signed: Chair of Governors

-This policy takes guidance from the DFE Policy - 'Charging for School Activities' which has been recently revised and Local Authority guidance on school lettings.
+This policy takes guidance from the DFE Policy - 'Charging for School Activities' which was revised in October 2014 and Local Authority guidance on school lettings.
 Sections 449-462 of the Education Act 1996 set out the law on charging for school activities in schools maintained by local authorities in England.
-This guidance complements the information given in "A Guide to the Law for School Governors" (Chapter 23) and reflects the terms of the Education Act 1996.
+This guidance complements the information given in "Governance Handbook" (January 2017 Section 6.6.5) and reflects the terms of the Education Act 1996.